Pain & Discomfort

 Laparoscopy is a minimally invasive surgical procedure that uses a camera and light to gather images of your pelvic organs.
 In some cases, during the same procedure, the removal of abnormal tissues is completed.

-To learn more about these and other diagnostic tools for pelvic pain, call Women’s Health Center of Clarksville or book an appointment online today.
+To learn more about these and other diagnostic tools for pelvic pain, call Women’s Health Center of Clarksville today.